 This course is designed to introduce students to the themes of psychology - the scientific study of behavior and mental processes.
 Contemporary theories and research methods will be explored.
 Topics will include learning, memory, cognition, brain physiology, and psychopathology.

-Prerequisite: Acceptance in the Honors Enrichment Program.
-Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W.
+Recommended Preparation: ENGL092 or ENGL-098 or ESL-098W.